fac-17/BGIP/README.md

         - quotes.js (exports each function)
     - **views folder**
         - home.hbs (fills into body of homepage, no header )
+        - error.hbs (view for errors 500 and 404)
         - quotes.hbs (fills into body of quotes page)
         - **layout folder**
             - main.hbs (common skeleton of page, no header)